 Glance isn’t just part of this future.
 It’s defining it.

-What is an AI stylist?
+1. What is an AI stylist?

-Can ChatGPT be a fashion stylist?
+2. Can ChatGPT act as a fashion stylist?

-Can AI replace a hairstylist?
+4. Can AI replace professional hairstylists?

-Where are AI stylists being used?
+6. Where are AI stylists being used today?

-Is Glance an AI stylist?
+7. Is Glance an AI stylist?